 You do not need to attend any of the in-person events in order to submit a solution through the D4SD website.
 All valid entries will be judged through an online judgment process.

-Finalists will be announced at the Design Forward community mixer on Oct 25th 6-9pm at Broadway Pier in San Diego (1000 N Harbor Dr, San Diego, CA 92101).
-All team members who present a valid submission will get a free ticket.
+Finalists will be announced at the Design Forward community mixer on Oct 25th 5:30-8:30pm at Broadway Pier in San Diego (1000 N Harbor Dr, San Diego, CA 92101).
+All team members who submit a valid entry to the challenge will get a free ticket.
 In case you cannot make it to the event, we will also contact the finalists through email.

-In general, solutions to the D4SD Civic Design Challenge will be assessed based on three key criteria:
+In general, solutions to the D4SD Challenge will be assessed based on four key criteria:

 You do not need to work as part of a team.
 Individuals can create submissions on their own.
 If you do have a team, it can have at most five team members.

-To officially enter the challenge, each individual or team must register by Oct 10th.
+To officially enter the challenge, each individual or team must create an entry on the D4SD website by Oct 10th.